Troponin I

 Troponin I is a cardiac and skeletal muscle protein family.
 It is a part of the troponin protein complex, where it binds to actin in thin myofilaments to hold the actin-tropomyosin complex in place.
 Troponin I prevents myosin from binding to actin in relaxed muscle.
 When calcium binds to the troponin C, it causes conformational changes which lead to dislocation of troponin I. Afterwards, tropomyosin leaves the binding site for myosin on actin leading to contraction of muscle.
 The letter I is given due to its inhibitory character.

-It is a useful marker in the laboratory diagnosis of heart attack.
+The cardiac paralog (TNNI3, cTnI) is a useful marker in the laboratory diagnosis of heart attack.
 It occurs in different plasma concentration but the same circumstances as troponin T - either test can be performed for confirmation of cardiac muscle damage and laboratories usually offer one test or the other.

 Three paralogs with unique tissue-specific expression patterns are expressed in humans, listed below with their locations and OMIM accessions: